A combinatorial description of topological complexity for finite spaces: Introduction

+By Gonz\'alez's result, we obtain the equality $\CC^{\infty}(P) = \TC(|\K (P)|)$.
+This implies that the topological complexity of $|\K (P)|$ can be described in purely combinatorial terms.

 The remainder of this paper is organized as follows.
 Section 2 provides the definition of combinatorial complexity for finite spaces, including some basic homotopical properties of finite spaces.
 In Section 3, we prove the equality between the combinatorial and topological complexity of a finite space.
-Section 4 compares the combinatorial complexity of a finite space and the topological complexity of its order complex.
+Section 4 develops the idea of combinatorial complexity using barycentric subdivision.
+We introduce $\CC^{\infty}(P)$ and show the equality between $\CC^{\infty}(P)$ and $\SC(\K(P))$ for any finite space $P$.